tonethar/IGME-430-Spring-2021/projects/project-1-FAQ.md

     -  tell us what the expected output is
     -  describe what you've done to attempt to fix the problem on your own
   - be aware:
-    - it's OK to share code snippets
+    - it's OK to share code *snippets*
-    - but DO NOT otherwise share too much your code with your classmates
+    - but DO NOT otherwise share too much your code with your classmates - NEVER post your GitHub link for example
   - if you are successsful:
     - in the Discord, let us know how you fixed the problem!
   - If you are still stuck: